Real Estate Talk:

 Other articles by Joseph Marovitch

 Joseph Marovitch has worked in the service industry for over 30 years.
-His first career was working with families from Westmount and surrounding areas, hosting children between the ages of 6 to 16 as the owner and director of Camp Maromac, a sports and arts sleep away summer camp established in 1968.
-Using the same strengths in caring for the families, such as reliability, integrity, honesty and a deep sense of protecting the interests of those he is responsible for, Joseph applies this to his present real estate broker career.
-Should you have questions please feel free to contact Joseph Marovitch at 514 825-8771, or josephmarovitch@gmail.com
+His first career was working with families from Westmount and surrounding areas, hosting children between the ages of 6 and 16 as the owner and director of Camp Maromac, a sports and arts sleep-away summer camp established in 1968.
+Using the same strengths in caring for families, such as reliability, integrity, honesty, and a deep sense of protecting the interests of those he is responsible for, Joseph applies these qualities to his present real estate broker career.
+Should you have questions, please feel free to contact Joseph Marovitch at 514 825-8771, or josephmarovitch@gmail.com

 There are no comments